-We are also developing PGN-EDODM1 for the treatment of myotonic dystrophy type 1, or DM1, and are utilizing what we believe to be a unique mechanism of action.
-The therapeutic oligonucleotide component of PGN-EDODM1 is engineered to bind to the cytosine-uracil-guanine (CUG) repeat expansion present in the DMPK mRNA of DM1 patients, thus reducing the ability of these trinucleotide repeats to sequester MBNL1, a critical transcription factor.
-The liberation of MBNL1 in turn leads to the correction of downstream mis-splicing events that are evident in DM1, and thus this approach - which is not designed to knock down DPMK - has the potential to directly address the underlying genetic defect central to this disease.
-Treatment with PGN-EDODM1 resulted in the robust correction of mis-splicing in preclinical models with both long and short CTG repeats, including in the HSALR mouse model, where complete reversal of myotonia was also observed following a single dose.
+We are also developing PGN-EDODM1 for the treatment of myotonic dystrophy type 1 (DM1) and are utilizing what we believe to be a unique mechanism of action compared to other approaches in clinical development.
+The therapeutic oligonucleotide component of PGN-EDODM1 is engineered to bind to the cytosine-uracil-guanine (CUG) repeat expansion present in the DMPK mRNA of DM1 patients, thus reducing the ability of these trinucleotide repeats to sequester MBNL1, a critical splicing factor.
+The liberation of MBNL1 in turn leads to the correction of downstream mis-splicing events that drive the pathology of DM1, and thus this approach - which is not designed to knock down DMPK- has the potential to directly address the underlying genetic defect central to this disease.
+Treatment with PGN-EDODM1 resulted in the robust correction of mis-splicing in preclinical models with both long and short CTG repeats, including in the HSA^{LR} mouse model, where complete reversal of myotonia was also observed following a single dose.
 Furthermore, the oligonucleotide concentrations that were observed to be pharmacologically active in this mouse model of DM1 were found to be comparable to the tissue concentrations of oligonucleotide in human muscle observed in our clinical trial of PGN-EDO51.
-We anticipate opening our Phase 1 FREEDOM-DM1 study, a randomized, double-blind, placebo-controlled single ascending dose (SAD) study of PGN-EDODM1 in DM1 patients in the first half of 2023, with functional assessments, correction of mis-splicing and safety data anticipated in 2024.
-Based on data obtained in our Phase 1 HV study of PGN-EDO51, we believe that PGN-EDODM1 has the potential to achieve tissue concentrations in people living with DM1 that could lead to clinically meaningful outcomes.
+We continue to pursue our strategy of opening our Phase 1 FREEDOM-EDODM1 study, a randomized, double-blind, placebo-controlled single ascending dose (SAD) study in multiple geographies.
+In May 2023, we announced that we received a clinical hold notice from the FDA regarding our IND application to initiate our Phase 1 FREEDOM-EDODM1 study, and in June 2023, we provided an update on our plans with respect to the program.
+We will continue to work closely with the FDA to lift the clinical hold and initiate a Phase 1 study of PGN-EDODM1 as quickly as feasible in the United States and plan to pursue discussions with regulatory agencies in other geographies to initiate FREEDOM-EDODM1 outside the United States.
+We anticipate initiating the FREEDOM-EDODM1 study in people living with DM1 in Canada in 2024, pending alignment with regulatory authorities.

-In addition to these lead candidates, we are developing EDO therapeutics for further DMD exon skipping populations, including exon 53-, 45- and exon 44-skipping amenable patients, and have observed robust exon skipping levels in NHP for our PGN-EDO53 program, and in wild-type human cells for our PGN-EDO45 and PGN-EDO44 programs.
+In addition to these lead candidates, we are developing EDO therapeutics for additional DMD populations amenable to exon skipping populations, including exon 53-, 45- and 44, and have observed robust exon skipping levels in NHP for our PGN-EDO53 program, and in wild-type human cells for our PGN-EDO45 and PGN-EDO44 programs.
 We have also initiated research efforts for additional indications, including neuromuscular diseases and neurologic disorders, and from this pipeline of candidates for DMD and other diseases we anticipate advancing one or more additional programs into CTA and/or IND-enabling studies in 2024.